 Why not try wine tasting if you want to take a day off hiking, camping, and other outdoor activities?
 You couldn’t be in a better place to enjoy some quality vino!

-Mendocino County sits in the North Coast AVA and is one of the state’s most climatically diverse appellations.
+Mendocino County is one of the state’s most climatically diverse appellations in the North Coast AVA.
 There are over 570 vineyards in Mendocino County, with over 20,000 acres under vine.

 Old favorites include Pinot Noir, Cabernet Sauvignon, Zinfandel, and Merlot, the most widely planted black grapes.
 There are also a few lesser-known fruits, such as Sangiovese and Barbera.
-And some of the most popular white grapes are Chardonnay, Sauvignon Blanc, and Viognier.
+Chardonnay, Sauvignon Blanc, and Viognier are some of the most popular white grapes.

 15. Jug Handle State Natural Reserve